HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/index.md

 **Direct Configuration changes in Kubernetes or OpenShift**

 Starting CF220, the Runtime Controller triggering Pod restarts for manual changes to the ConfigMaps through `kubectl edit cm` is deprecated and will be removed in CF221.
+For more information, see [Deprecated features](../../../whatsnew/deprecated_features.md).

 If any changes are made to the ConfigMaps for testing configurations, the appropriate Pods must be restarted manually to apply the changes.
 This can be triggered using the [`kubectl rollout restart`](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_rollout/kubectl_rollout_restart/) command.